ramsaylanier/WordExpress/README.md

 ##Playing With GraphQL
 For experimentation purposes, I've kept the GrapiQL IDE publically available so you can play aroud with querying the WordExpress database.
 [Check it out here](http://wordexpress.io:8080).

-### React by default
-The project runs with React by default and hot replacement of changes to the modules.

-### React CSS Modules
-SASS files loaded into components are locally scoped and you can point to class names with javascript.
-You can also compose classes together, also from other files.
-These are also hot loaded.
-Read more about them [here](http://glenmaddern.com/articles/css-modules).

-### Babel and Linting
-Both Node server and frontend code runs with Babel.
-And all of it is linted.
-With atom you install the `linter` package, then `linter-eslint` and `linter-jscs`.
-You are covered.
-Also run `npm run eslint` or `npm run jscs` to verify all files.
-I would recommend installing `language-babel` package too for syntax highlighting

-### Beautify
-With a beautify package installed in your editor it will also do that